 3 Year Cash Flow Projection Template – Your Business Plan

 A financial plan should clearly explain the expected cash flow projections of a business going forward.
-Sometimes profits are subject to manipulations due to some freedom how to interpret accounting rules.
+Sometimes, profits are subject to manipulations due to some freedom on how to interpret accounting rules.
 Cash is a more precise figure and most financial analyst and business valuation experts will focus on the business’ true cash flow generation potential.

-A 3 year cash flow projection template can prove to be especially useful when considering the theoretical “what-if” scenarios to simulate any change in assumptions on the forecasted cash flow over time.
+A 3-year cash flow projection template can prove to be especially useful when considering the theoretical “what-if” scenarios to simulate any change in assumptions on the forecasted cash flow over time.
 To compare scenarios, one can simply compare the resulting cash balance at the end of the forecast period and compare to other scenario results.

 Creating a financial model from scratch can be tedious and time-consuming.
 For this reason, eFinancialModels offers a selection of cash flow projection templates for a variety of industry and use cases.